AmpersandTarski/TheToolsWeUse/installation_of_rap.md

       ampersand.exe --meta-tables --verbose  -p"D:\xampp\htdocs\RAP3\" RAP3.adl
 ```
 4. launch a browser, and go the URL of your RAP3 application (i.e. `foo.bar.ou/RAP3`) .
 If this succeeds, you will find something like:
 ![The initial screen might take a while to load](Initial loading of RAP.JPG)
+5. Wait for the loading to finish.
+If all goes well, you should have a database named `ampersand_rap3`.
+Check this by using phpAdmin.

+##TODO
+The application of RAP still is heavily under development.
+Therefor, this recipe might change.
+Also, instructions about maintenance will follow.
+Watch the progress of RAP3 by checking [this issue](https://github.com/AmpersandTarski/Ampersand/issues/449)